Skip to content

 1 / 1

-Comprehensive, externally verified points have been awarded based on the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements fully meet the SPOTT indicator criteria.
-Additional points could not be awarded as the percentage of company landbank certified by FSC is collectively reported with PEFC Certified landbank by the company.
+Comprehensive, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements fully meet the SPOTT indicator criteria.
+Additional points have been awarded according to the percent of company landbank certified by FSC.
+The company's reporting states that it is using biocontrol alternatives to replace the use of pesticides in its eucalyptus farms.
+In 2023, the company released approximately 340 million insects across 500,000 ha of forest, reducing the use of pesticides by approximately 17,100 kilos.

 • Y